 Then I put them in my pot and run cold water over them to start washing them.
 Washing your greens is extremely important as they do have dirt on them and you want to remove that.

-I also pick up each individual leaf and run that under the water, too.
-Then I place washed leaves in a clean bowl or dishpan.
+I also pick up each individual leaf and run that under the water too.
+Then I place the washed leaves in a clean bowl or dishpan.